tpoterba/hail/hail/python/hail/docs/overview/matrix_table.rst

 1. a two-dimensional matrix of **entry fields** where each entry is indexed by row key(s) and column key(s)
-2. a corresponding rows table that stores all of the **row fields** that are constant for every column in the dataset
+2. a corresponding rows table that stores all of the **row fields** that vary across rows, but not columns.
+These may include row-wise summaries of entry data, like the per-row mean of an entry field.
-3. a corresponding columns table that stores all of the **column fields** that are constant for every row in the dataset
+3. a corresponding columns table that stores all of the **column fields** that vary across columns, but not rows.
+These may include column-wise summaries of entry data, like the per-column mean of an entry field.
-4. a set of **global fields** that are constant for every entry in the dataset
+4. a set of constant **global fields**, like metadata about the entire dataset.

 There are different operations on the matrix for each field group.
 For instance, :class:`.Table` has :meth:`.Table.select` and